-LAV and Lebensmittelverband: Common MOH-Benchmark levels (UPDATE August 2021) No. Product group Food category (consumer products) 2 MOSH and analogues [mg/kg] C 10 -C 50 MOAH [mg/kg] C {10-C50} Notes on the application Notes on the food groups covered/on products not covered and delimitations/on justifications or other special features (see footnotes, if applicable).
-MOH orientation values are always to be applied in conjunction with the definition described.
+LAV and Lebensmittelverband: Common MOH-Benchmark levels (Last update: September 2022) No. Product group Food category (consumer products) 6 MOSH and analogues [mg/kg] C 10 -C 50 MOAH [mg/kg] C 10- C 50 Notes on the application Notes on the food groups covered/on products not covered and delimitations/on justifications or other special features (see footnotes, if applicable) MOH orientation values are always to be applied in conjunction with the definition described.
 1 Vegetable oils and fats (such as rapeseed oil, sunflower oil, soya oil, linseed oil, olive oil and margarines) (excluding oils/fats of tropical plants) 13 n.q.
-3 not for use with oils/fats obtained from tropical plants. (e.g. coconut oil) 5 2 Bread and biscuits, fine pastries, cereal products and cereal-based products, cereals, rice, pasta 6 n.q.
-4 not to raw commodities or raw doughs 3 Confectionery (sugar confectionery except chewing gum), chocolate and cocoa-based confectionery 9 n.q.
-4 4 Nuts, oilseeds, coconut, peanuts and dried fruit, including mixtures thereof 4 n.q.
-4 5a Desserts (ready-to-eat) and ice cream (except category 5b) 4 n.q.
-4 5b Ice cream with fat-based coatings, glazes and couvertures (whether or not in pieces on / in ice cream, on / in wafers) 10 n.q.
-4 6 Meat, meat preparations and meat products (including sausages) 9 n.q.4 not for firm raw sausages with cheese, with cheese or pepper coatings; not for meat preparations in oil-based marinades.
-7 Fish and fish products (including canned fish in aqueous infusion/own juice) 4 n.q.4 not for canned fish and fish products in oil or oil-based sauces and dips; not for crustaceans and molluscs and products thereof 8 Milk and milk products (such as cream, butter, yoghurt, cheese) including preparations thereof 22 mg/kg milk fat n.q. ^{3/4} assessment is made in all milk products and preparations in relation to the milk fat content 6 ; not for mixed spreadable fat products n.q. - not quantifiable, i.e. contents < limit of quantification (here: LOQ{max} in mg/kg in accordance with the JRC Guidance on sampling, analysis and data reporting for monitoring of mineral oil hydrocarbons in food and food contact materials, Valid as of 2019)
+7 not for use with oils/fats obtained from tropical plants (e.g. coconut oil) 8 2 Bread and biscuits, fine pastries, cereal products and cereal-based products, cereals, rice, pasta 6 n.q.
+9 not to raw commodities or raw doughs 3 Confectionery (sugar confectionery except chewing gum), chocolate and cocoa-based confectionery 9 n.q. ^{7/9} 4 Nuts, Shell fruits, oilseeds, coconut, peanuts and dried fruit, including mixtures thereof 4 n.q. ^{7/9} 5а Desserts (ready-to-eat) and ice cream (except category 5b) 4 n.q. ^{7/9} 5b Ice cream with fat-based coatings, glazes and couvertures (whether or not in pieces on / in ice cream, on / in wafers) 10 n.q. ^{7/9} 6 Meat, meat preparations and meat products (including sausages) 9 n.q. ^{7/9} not for firm raw sausages with cheese, with cheese or pepper coatings; not for meat preparations in oil-based marinades 7 Fish and fish products (including canned fish in aqueous infusion/own juice) 4 n.q. ^{7/9} not for canned fish and fish products in oil or oil-based sauces and dips; not for crustaceans and molluscs and products thereof 8 Milk and milk products (such as cream, butter, yoghurt, cheese) including preparations thereof 22 mg/kg milk fat n.q. ^{7/9} assessment is made in all milk products and preparations in relation to the milk fat content 10 ; not for mixed spreadable fat products 9a Vegan and vegetarian savory spreads, toppings, cold cuts and similar products (meat, fish and sausage substitutes) 5 n.q. ^{7/9} not for plant based alternatives for milk, cheese and dairy 9b Vegan and vegetarian pan products with leanings towards products of animal origin, such as ground meat and ground meat products, burger patties, breaded products 11 n.q. ^{7/9} expected total MOALI hump (C C.)

+n.q. - not quantifiable, i.e. contents < limit of quantification (here: LOQ{max} in mg/kg as integrated total MOAH hump (C{10} - C{50}) in accordance with the JRC Guidance on sampling, analysis and data reporting for monitoring of mineral oil hydrocarbons in food and food contact materials, 2^{nd} Edition, valid as of 2023) and product specific JRC reports

-2 If there are guiding principles for the respective product categories in the German Food Codex (Leitsätze des Deutschen Lebensmittelbuch), the guiding principles form the basis for the designations and properties.
+6 If there are guiding principles for the respective product categories in the German Food Codex (Leitsätze des Deutschen Lebensmittelbuchs), the guiding principles form the basis for the designations and properties.

-3 LOQ{max} for every fraction (cf. JRC Technical Report1) for fats/oils is equivalent to 2 mg/kg
+7 LOQ{max} for total MOAH hump (cf. JRC Technical Report1) for fats/oils is equivalent to 2 mg/kg